Braunig Lake RV Resort Review & Rating

 We stayed at Braunig Lake RV Resort to play some golf in San Antonio and because it provides easy access to all there is to see and do in San Antonio as well as the surrounding area.
 See below for some of the fun things that we like to do when visiting San Antonio.

-The grandkids enjoyed catching fish in the pond and the pool area at Braunig Lake RV Resort is a perfect place to spend some time soaking up some rays and cooling off in the pool.
+The grandkids enjoyed catching fish in the pond and the pool area at Braunig Lake RV Resort is a perfect place to spend some time soaking up some rays and cooling off during a hot summer day.
 And the pool is really refreshing after a competitive game of horseshoes or shuffleboard.

 Cool Nearby Activities: